 What is Closure:

 Well, closure is nothing but an object representation of an anonymous function.
 It is the object-oriented way to use an anonymous function.
-More interestingly, the above anonymous function example we just saw returns a reference to the Closure object, not only a function reference.
+More interestingly, the above anonymous function example returns a reference to the Closure object, not only a function reference.
 Thus, the PHP closure method ‘bindTo’ can be applied to this reference.
 The other ‘bind’ method is a static and an alternate way to get the same behaviour.

 What We Can Do With Closure?